 3. Make fostering relationships with teammates a priority

-At the heart of building an inclusive and collaborative hybrid team dynamic is making sure your team knows one another as humans.
-It can be difficult to avoid a two-track culture when some people are working side-by-side in person and others are isolated at home.
+At the heart of building an inclusive environment and collaborative hybrid team dynamic is making sure your team knows one another as humans.
+As hybrid team leadership, it can be difficult to avoid a two-track culture when some people are working side-by-side in person and others are isolated at home.

-Offices are a great place for your team to build relationships, but if you don't intentionally make it a priority to build relationships with your distributed coworkers too, you'll suffer from lower engagement and productivity across the team.
+Offices are a great place for your team to build relationships, but if you don't intentionally make it a priority to build relationships with your distributed coworkers too, you'll suffer from lower engagement and productivity across your hybrid team.
 Your remote teammates might even suffer from damaged career prospects.

 Research from Gallup shows that 51% of people who have a "best friend at work" reported that they “work with passion” and “feel a profound connection to the company.”
 Just 10% of those without a best friend at work responded that they feel that passion and connection.

-At the end of the day, collaboration is more effective when you know the people you work with.
+At the end of the day, remote collaboration is more effective when you know the people you work with.
+Mutual respect for colleagues from different backgrounds, and personal relationships with teammates are hugely important to fostering effective collaboration.
 Encourage your team to connect in person when possible—services like Cafe help you easily schedule real-life interactions across your hybrid team.

 At Remotion, we have a generous expense policy for in-person gatherings to encourage teammates visiting one another between our twice-annual in-person offsite.

 When in-person gatherings are not possible, encourage virtual water cooler chats as a fun way to connect with distributed teammates who might not have the chance to chat much otherwise.
 Donut is an easy-to-use Slackbot feature that randomly pairs teammates for video water cooler chats where they get to know each other.
 We recommend making this optional, so team members can connect when they are available.

 4. Use coworking as a lightweight, opt-in way to connect casually (regardless of location)